JuliaTracy/2021_Winter/README.md

 ***Class5 Others***
 I have off-the-wall ideas sometimes and then I will learn from the Internet to develop something of different categories.
 They may include tiny open-cv programs,
+1. OCR.py: utilize Baidu API to scan a picture and transform it into text
+2. translate_sentencebysentence.py: utilize Baidu Translate API to translate from Chinese to English
+3. translate_file2file.py: read a txt file in English and translate it into another file in Chinese
+4. face.py: use opencv-python to recognize a face/faces in a photo
+5. Email.py: use python to send a QQ Email (smtp.qq.com)
+6. POI.py: utilize Baidu API to get information like locations, address, name of the point of interests you assigned
+7. zhiwang.py: simulate Google chrome to search for the basic information of thesis on CNKI
+8. BPtest.m: a trial to use Back-Propagation neutral network to predict the traffic flow